thenumbernine/Tensor/README.md

 	- and from that, index-multiply

 - make innerForIndexSeq which is a sequence mapping index to nesting #
-- make 'dimseq' which is a sequence of nested index dimensions.
-  - then construct dims() from it
-- maybe make a lot of other helper templates into just save all possible as a tuple/sequence, and getter for single elements.

 - C++23 operator[] can be variadic.
 	so once C++23 comes around, I'm getting rid of all Accessors and only allowing exact references into tensors using [] or ().